Even if and when you stay faithfully married, your time as a wife won’t last forever.

 1. Spend time with your husband while you still can.

 Each day is a gift.
-And as tempting as it is to make plans together as a couple, it’s vital to remember that tomorrow is not a guarantee.
+And as tempting as it is to make plans together as a couple, it’s vital to remember that tomorrow is not guaranteed.

 Sure, you could do other things – either on your own or with friends.
 You could fill your schedule until you’re running each and every day.
 But if your daily life is a continual hectic rush, are you truly enjoying your husband?